Connect to a wireless network

 If you do not know the key, it may be written on the underside of the wireless router or base station, or in its instruction manual, or you may have to ask the person who administers the wireless network.

 The network icon will change appearance as the computer attempts to connect to the network.

-If the connection is successful, the icon will change to a dot with several bars above it.
+If the connection is successful, the icon will change to a dot with several curved bars above it ().
 More bars indicate a stronger connection to the network.
-If there aren't many bars, the connection is weak and might not be very reliable.
+Fewer bars mean the connection is weaker and might not be very reliable.

-If the connection is not successful, youor it might just tell you that the connection has been disconnected.
+If the connection is not successful, you may be asked for your password again or it might just tell you that the connection has been disconnected.
 There are a number of things that could have caused this to happen.
-You could have entered the wrong password, the wireless signal could be too weak, or your computer's wireless card might have a problem, for example.
-See for more help.
+You could have entered the wrong password, the wireless signal could be too weak, or your computer’s wireless card might have a problem, for example.
+Seefor more help.

 A stronger connection to a wireless network does not necessarily mean that you have a faster internet connection, or that you will have faster download speeds.
 The wireless connection connects your computer to the device which provides the internet connection (like a router or modem), but the two connections are actually different, and so will run at different speeds.